SteveC/osmsplit/README.md

 `apt-get install osmium-tool`

+Move all the data in to the root folder

+`cp data/* .`

 Run all the extracts (this will take some time).
 Edit the script to update which planet file you want to use.

 `./run_all.sh`